 Using technology to access legal remedies, social services

 “We believe technological innovation to help low-income individuals access social services and legal remedies can have a meaningful impact,” says Nagin.
 “It is critical that legal services providers continue to expand their toolkit.
-Technology tools need to be harnessed to help us pursue our justice mission.
-We are very grateful to the Klarman Family Foundation for supporting this effort.”
+Technology tools need to be harnessed to help us pursue our justice mission.”